Laurie Mayer (songwriter): Career

-She worked with Etienne Daho on his albums 'Pop Satori' and 'Pour nos vies martiennes'.
-During that time she released an EP, Bright Blue Night.
+She worked with Etienne Daho on his albums Pop Satori and Pour nos vies martiennes.
+During that time, she released an EP, Bright Blue Night.
 The title track was covered as "Le seul cœur que je brise" by the Daho produced version recorded by Belgian pop artist Lio.

 Mayer released a solo album, Black Lining in 2006, which was co-produced and co-written by Rico Conning.

-The song "Falling Free" on Madonna's MDNA album (2012), was co-written by Mayer, Madonna, Joe Henry and Madonna's producer.
+The song "Falling Free" on Madonna's MDNA album (2012) was co-written by Mayer, Madonna, Joe Henry and Madonna's producer.

 In 2009, she co-authored the book The Way We Were California: Nostalgic Images of the Golden State with M.J.
 Howard.

-In 2022 she released a collection of new work, Under Gold Dust and Heat.
-These are 4 songs that were co-produced by Rico Conning.
+In 2022, she released a collection of new work, Under Gold Dust and Heat, containing four songs that were co-produced by Rico Conning.